-This review was possible thanks only to a complimentary table, but here are some hints for those anxious to eat at Dinner and unwilling to wait until 2020 to do so.
+Here is a hint for those anxious to eat at Dinner by Heston.
 More people want to eat dinner at Dinner than lunch, apparently.
-And it’s worth trying to call just before service to see if anyone has cancelled: apparently some people dare stand up the Sultan of Snail (porridge, that is) and you might capitalise on their loss.
+It’s worth trying to call just before service to see if anyone has cancelled: apparently some people dare stand up the Sultan of Snail (porridge, that is) and you might capitalise on their loss.

 The London version of Dinner (vital statistics: opened in 2011, currently number seven on the World’s Best Restaurant hip-list) is dripping in accolades, and from Time Out’s experience, the Melbourne iteration should be no different.
 You probably won’t see the man himself, but chief Blumenthal lieutenant Ashley Palmer-Watts is in the house, and many of the dishes have been transplanted more or less intact.
 There’s the now-iconic meat fruit – a rather perfect chicken liver parfait, as rich and airy-light as a socialite, dolled up in a shell of mandarin jelly to resemble nothing so much as a – yes – mandarin.

 Salamagundy (fun fact: originally a throw-everything-together salad, or a 17th-century solution for leftovers) is perfect pinkish chicken oysters and wickedly caramelised skin, horseradish cream and braised artichoke stem with pickled walnuts lending a pleasingly astringent kick.
 Frumenty is another dish from way back when (1390, to be exact) that looks very now: a Jules Verne under-sea vision of grilled octopus and crisp sea succulents swimming in a smoky sea broth with dabs of lovage emulsion and a base of spelt for earthy chew.